 How will the Honda Pilot hold up over time?
 Will we find more nits to pick, or will its high review scores seem like an understatement?

 We'll soon find out.
 Over the coming months, our Pilot is going to be put through the gamut of real-world driving exams.
 We'll tell you if we'd order it differently, and point out the things we'd change as well as the things we'll never live without again.

 We'll show you the ins and outs of the Honda infotainment and telematics services, and show you how the Pilot can text and talk to your phone while you're driving.

 Of course, we'll put it through the family-style challenges in which every crossover SUV should excel.
-We'll test its child-safety-seat access, see how many people of various sizes fit best in its seven seats, and will take it on a cross-country road trip worthy of National Lampoon's Vacation.
+We'll test its child-safety-seat access, see how many people of various sizes fit best in its eight seats, and will take it on a cross-country road trip worthy of National Lampoon's Vacation.